Starfish-develop/Starfish/docs/index.rst

 :math:`[{\rm Fe}/{\rm H}]` from high resolution spectra, the framework could easily be adapted to any type of model spectra: g alaxy spectra, supernovae spectra, or spectra of unresolved stellar clusters.

-For more technical information, please see `our paper <http://arxiv.org/abs/1412.5177>`_.
+For more technical information, please see `our paper <https://ui.adsabs.harvard.edu/abs/2015ApJ...812..128C/abstract>`_.
+Also, please cite both the paper and `the code <https://zenodo.org/record/2221006>`_ if *Starfish* or any derivative of its work was used for yours!

 Contents
 ========